Maria Lúcia Amaral

-Maria Lúcia da Conceição Abrantes Amaral (born 10 June 1957) is a Portuguese lawyer, university professor and judge serving since 2025 as the Portuguese minister of home affairs of the 25th constitutional government, led by Luís Montenegro.
+Maria Lúcia da Conceição Abrantes Amaral (born 10 June 1957) is a Portuguese lawyer, university professor and judge who served as the Portuguese Minister of Internal Administration of the 25th constitutional government, led by Luís Montenegro, until her resignation in February 2026.

-She was Vice President of the Constitutional Court of Portugal (2012–2016) and was Portugal's 10th Ombudsman (2017–2025), being the first woman to hold this post.
+She was also Vice President of the Constitutional Court of Portugal (2012–2016) and was Portugal's 10th Ombudsman (2017–2025), being the first woman to hold this post.

 Early life

 Maria Lúcia da Conceição Abrantes Amaral was born on 10 June 1957 in the city of Nova Lisboa, now known as Huambo, in Angola, which was at the time a Portuguese colony.
 She graduated in law in 1980, from the Faculty of Law of the University of Lisbon, and obtained a master's in legal and political sciences in 1986 and a PhD in constitutional law in 1998 from the same faculty.
 While studying she was also working at Lisbon University and at the Catholic University of Portugal.